 Rowmote is one of the most simplistic apps you can ever see.
 It’s an app-ified version of the simple remote control that came with your Mac so it’s almost the same as using your remote.
 Only, you don’t have to worry about ‘lost’ remotes anymore.

 Rowmote lets you open dock apps quickly and easily.
 It also features specific controls to Apple TV.

 So, which one of the above remote apps is going to find a place on your iOS device?
 Let us know your feedback about it.

-You would like to catch up with these posts as well:
+You would like to catch up with these post as well:

 Wish to explore more such top iPhone app roundups?